marcopixel/r6operators/README.md

 This project started as way for people to get high-resolution operator icons for Rainbow Six: Siege operators, especially as vector graphics gained popularity in web development in the recent years.
 All icons have been remade by hand and they got the same aspect ratio & alignment for more consistent usage.

+> **Note**: This project is the successor of r6-operatoricons and the old repo was repurposed to the website, please send any icon requests or issues with the package in this repo only.

 [https://r6operators.marcopixel.eu/](https://r6operators.marcopixel.eu/)
 ```shell
 npm install r6operators